abuhanaan/odin-dash-board/README.md

 - This project is created based on the curriculum of the JAVASCRIPT track of the Odin Projects.

-- The goal of this project is to leverage upon CSS grid to design most if not all f the design layout.
+- The goal of this project is to leverage upon CSS grid to design most if not all of the design layout.

 ### Desired Outcome